tmspzz/Rome/README.md

 ## Set up and Usage

 - First you need a `.aws/credentials` file in your home folder.
-This is used to specify your AWS Credentials
+This is used to specify your AWS Credentials.
+- Second you need a `.aws/config` file in your home folder.
+This is used to specify the AWS region.
-- Second you need a `Romefile` in the project where you want to use Rome.
+- Third you need a `Romefile` in the project where you want to use Rome.
 At the same level where the `Cartfile` is.

 ### Setting up AWS credentials